-From July 27 until September 5, Auckland Museum will be leading a six-week Southwest Pacific expedition to discover more about our big blue backyard.
-The expedition starts in southern New Caledonia and tracks through southern Fiji and Tonga, and ends in New Zealand via Rangitahua the Kermadec Islands.
+From July 27 until September 5, Auckland Museum led a six-week expedition into the Southwest Pacific to discover more about our big blue backyard.
+The expedition started in southern New Caledonia and tracked through southern Fiji and Tonga, and ended in New Zealand via Rangitahua the Kermadec Islands.

-The 20 strong team of researchers from Auckland Museum, Te Papa, Australian Museum, Massey University, Conservation International and the Sir Peter Blake Trust will be carrying out biological surveys and genetic sampling work to compare the biodiversity, population connectivity and community structure of marine environments in the southwest Pacific region.
+The 20 strong team of researchers from Auckland Museum, Te Papa, Australian Museum, Massey University, Conservation International and the Sir Peter Blake Trust carried out biological surveys and genetic sampling work to compare the biodiversity, population connectivity and community structure of marine environments in the southwest Pacific region.

-A number of projects will be carried out during the expedition, including a survey of predator numbers, a visual survey of whales in the region and a large-scale study to document new marine plant and animal species in the area.
+A number of projects were carried out during the expedition, including a survey of predator numbers, a visual survey of whales in the region and a large-scale study to document new marine plant and animal species in the area.

-During the six week expedition, the team will visit dozens of islands and will document their research activity with stunning images, ultra high-definition video footage and 360 degree videos, captured by Kina Scollay and Richard Robinson.
+During the six week expedition, the team visited dozens of islands and documented their research activity with stunning images, ultra high-definition video footage and 360 degree videos, captured by Kina Scollay and Richard Robinson.